 If you’d like more information on what to feed your girls, check out our Ultimate Feed Guide that is full of nutritional information to aid your decision making!

 Egg yolks can vary widely in color, and it can depend a lot on what your hens are eating.
-Colors can range from a golden yellow (that you’re likely used to) to deep orange and even green!
+Colors can range from a golden yellow (that you’re likely used to) to deep orange & even green!
+Here are a few things to note:

-Below we’ve made a graphic to detail the different yolk colors and the typical causes for them.
+Below we’ve made a graphic to detail the different yolk colors & the typical causes for them.

 Nutritional Value of Eggs